AdobeDocs/experience-manager-65.en/help/sites-authoring/default-components-foundation.md

 >[!CAUTION]
 >
->This Foundation Component has been deprecated.
-Adobe recommends leveraging the [Core Components Embed Component](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/components/embed.html) instead.
+>This Foundation Component is deprecated.
+Adobe recommends using the [Core Components Embed Component](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/wcm-components/embed.html) instead.

 >[!CAUTION]
 >
 >This component is no longer expected to function out-of-the-box without extensive project-level customization.

-The **Video** component allows you to place a predefined, out-of-the-box video element on a page.
+The **Video** component lets you place a predefined, out-of-the-box video element on a page.

 See also [Configure your Video Profiles](/help/sites-administering/config-video.md#configuringvideoprofiles) for use with HTML5 elements.

-After placing an instance of the component on your page you can configure:
+After placing an instance of the component on your page, you can configure the following:

 * Video